marcllort/Car_Rental_Monorepo/email/README.md

 - SECRET_FIREBASE: A json file that contains the firebase project configuration and secrets to be able to connect to it.

-- EMAIL_USER: Email account from which it be sending emails to clients and company administrators.
+- EMAIL_USER: Email account from which it is sending emails to clients and company administrators.

 - EMAIL_PASS: Password of the email account.

+- LEGAL_URL: URL of the legal microservice, to send the request to create a new document.

 ## Flows